 Let's talk about public WiFi, shall we?
-It's been a while since having a WiFi network in a public place has become somewhat standard in the places I've lived.
-Especially if the place is in the hospitality business like a cafe.
-Sometimes you're lucky and the network has a password that you must either ask for or they have up in the room somewhere.
-However, more often than not these days, the WiFi will be an open unencrypted one and when you connect to it a browser with a login portal opens up.
+It's been a while since having a WiFi network in a public place has become somewhat standard in the places I've lived, especially if the site is in the hospitality business like a cafe.
+Sometimes you're lucky, and the network has a password that the staff will tell you.
+However, more often than not these days, the WiFi will be an open, unencrypted one and when you connect to it a browser with a login portal opens up.
 It's become common enough that nobody will bat an eye at it.
 This.
 Needs.
 To.
 Stop.
 And in this blog post, I'm going to explain to you why.

 It's bad for security

 First things first, these portals are very bad for security.
-First of all, because, before, during and after the authentification process the WiFi is public, passwordless, and unencrypted, the users of that network are completely unprotected.
+First of all, because, at every step of the authentification process, the WiFi is public, passwordless, and unencrypted, the users of that network are entirely unprotected.

-If you're not in CyberSec I don't think you grasp how easy it is to hack people without proper protection.
+If you're not in CyberSec, I don't think you grasp how easy it is to hack people without proper protection.
 If your WiFi network is unencrypted, I can just come in, set up a WiFi Pineapple and listen in on everyone's traffic.
-Some applications have propper man-in-the-middle attack protection, but by no means, enough of them do to not have to worry about this.
-This is why people tell you to never-ever-ever-ever-ever do important tasks that require authentification over a public unprotected WiFi network.
+Some applications have propper man-in-the-middle attack protection, but by no means, enough of them do not have to worry about this.
+This vulnerability is why people tell you to never-ever-ever-ever-ever do essential tasks that require authentification over a public unprotected WiFi network.

-Even if you don't, using unencrypted networks can still be a problem.
+Even if you only use public WiFi for trivial matters, using unencrypted networks can still be problematic.
 With the networking gear that comes with almost any Linux distribution and a little bit of know-how, I can find out a surprising amount about everyone in who's on that network.
-One time I was helping a friend, who shall remain anonymous for obvious reasons, with their wifi at their office.
+One time I was helping a friend, who shall remain anonymous for obvious reasons, with their WiFi at their office.
 I tried to log into their router to configure some things, only to discover that I'd accidentally found and entered their NAS without them having told me the password!
 I had access to all of their client data! (don't worry I've made sure that hole has been thoroughly plugged since.)
-The point I'm trying to make is that if your security isn't top-notch and you use unencrypted networks, you're at a big risk, even if you don't do anything important on it.
+If your security isn't top-notch and you use unencrypted networks, you're at significant risk, even if you don't do anything significant on it.

 Very often those networks are called something along the lines of

-KPN-39AVD or whatever kind of naming scheme your default provider has.
-First of all, this is just a bad look, it looks unprofessional.
+KPN-39AVD or whatever naming scheme your default provider has.
+First of all, this is just a bad look; it looks unprofessional.
 But second of all, it makes you a prime target for hackers.
 Nothing screams 'password to the admin account is probably

-admin' like a WiFi network that isn't renamed.
-Let me tell you friend, 50% of hacking is knowing how to pick your target and that unaltered WiFi name is basically an advertisement to come and try the first three things that come to mind if you're a hacker.
-If it didn't have a decent chance of landing me in hot legal water I probably would have tried some basic penetration-testing techniques and wherever I get in rename the network to something like "Looks like X didn't configure their wifi securely enough".
+admin' like a WiFi network with the default network name.
+Let me tell you friend, 50% of hacking is knowing how to pick your target, and that unaltered WiFi name is an advertisement to come and try the first three things that come to mind if you're a hacker.
+If it didn't have a decent chance of landing me in hot legal water, I probably would have tried some basic penetration-testing.

 It teaches actively bad security practices

-The use of these portals actively tampers with good security and teaches users bad security practices.
+The use of these portals actively tampers with adequate security and teaches users lousy security practices.
 Things like SSL and TSL, which are security protocols your devices use to secure your traffic behind a password, are designed to be tamper-proof, i.e. prevent all of the stuff I mentioned above.
-They detect when someone in the middle modifies the data you're sending and flashes big bright red warning signs if they do.
-This is with good reason!
-So every time you go to a website that uses https, which is thankfully increasingly common thanks to things such as Let's Encrypt, the router and your device will both throw a hissy-fit because their intentions are misaligned.
+They detect when someone in the middle modifies the data you're sending and flashes big bright red warning signs if they do and with good reason!
+So every time you go to a website that uses HTTPS, which is thankfully increasingly common thanks to things such as Let's Encrypt, the router and your device will both throw a hissy-fit because their intentions are misaligned.

-Incidentally, if you struggle with this, some very nice internet folks taught me that you can pretty reliably find the portal by going to one of these websites: example.org, neverssl.com, detectportal.firefox.com.
-Since those websites will never use https they will just redirect you to the correct page without throwing up warning signs, it's worked so far in my experience.
+Incidentally, if you struggle with this, some charming internet folks taught me that you could pretty reliably find the portal by going to one of these websites: example.org, neverssl.com, detectportal.firefox.com.
+Since those websites will never use HTTPS, they will redirect you to the correct page without throwing up warning signs; it's worked so far in my experience.

 It disrupts applications that don't have an entire browser attached

-Additionally, it provides a problem for applications that don't have their own browser inbuild.
-This is much more common than you would think, even on laptops.
+Additionally, it provides a problem for applications that don't have their browser inbuild.
+Applications like that are much more common than you would think, even on laptops.
 For example, if I am working on some code and not using the web for anything else, many applications still have to access the internet for brief periods.
-For example Cargo, Rust's package and compiler manager, pulls a dependency tree from Crates.io every time I compile something.
-Obviously, neither cargo nor the router that's making the login portal was designed to handle this case.
-And it is surprisingly difficult to actually find the damn portal if it doesn't redirect you properly.
+For example, Cargo, Rust's package and compiler manager, pulls a dependency tree from Crates.io every time I compile something.
+Neither Cargo nor the router that's making the login portal was designed to handle this case.
+And it is surprisingly difficult to find the damn portal if it doesn't redirect you properly.